 It’s usually not protocol, though, for your husband to poke the baby during the test and screw up the readings.

 Did you know then when there are anomalies on the stress test, the next stop is the hospital?
-For a longer, more intense test and more cervical exams to test for actual labor.
-Which, if you’re familiar with giving birth, are really f**king painful.
-Thanks, hun.
+For a longer, more intense test and more (often painful) cervical exams to test for actual labor.

 Of course when they checked for any signs of labor, despite contractions on the machine, it was a big hard no.